Gluten-Free Quiche Lorraine

 • Gruyère Cheese – Gruyère is the classic choice for its nutty, creamy flavor, but you can substitute Swiss or Emmental cheese if needed.
 Shred it yourself for the smoothest melt.

-• Whole Milk and Heavy Cream – I use a combination of both whole milk and heavy cream in my quiche recipe.
-The whole milk balances the heaviness of the cream while keeping the custard smooth.
-I don’t suggest using skim milk or another milk in this recipe, otherwise the texture can be affected.
+• Whole Milk and Heavy Cream – The whole milk balances the heaviness of the cream while keeping the custard smooth.
+I don’t recommend substituting skim milk or a non-dairy alternative as the texture won’t be the same.

 Recipe FAQs